VerifiedInc/one-click-signup-example-app/README.md

 After the app has collected a user's phone number, it calls the Verified API to start a 1-Click Signup flow and redirects the user to a Verified hosted page.
 See the [Hosted Integration Guide](https://docs.verified.inc/integration-guide?integrationType=hosted#integration) for details.

 Once the user completes 1-Click Signup on the Verified hosted page, that page redirects them to a URL defined by your brand's **default redirect URL** setting in the [Dashboard](https://dashboard.verified.inc).
-Using `http://localhost:3061` won’t work due to security restrictions, so you should use a tunneling service like [ngrok](https://ngrok.com/) or [Localtunnel](https://theboroer.github.io/localtunnel-www/) to create a secure, publicly accessible URL.
+Using `http://localhost:3061` won’t work due to security restrictions, so you should use a tunneling service like [ngrok](https://ngrok.com/) or [Localtunnel](https://theboroer.github.io/localtunnel-www/) to create a publicly accessible URL.

 For example, with Localtunnel, you can install it globally (`npm install -g localtunnel`) and run it (`lt --port 3061`), and it will generate a URL.
 Set this URL as the default redirect URL for your brand in the Dashboard, and save your brand's settings.